-This infographic makes it easier for online business entrepreneurs, retail owners and other mainstream online businesses to converge on a decision based on certain variables that are essential to measure for choosing the most suitable payment gateway.
+This infographic makes it easier for online business entrepreneurs, retail owners, and other mainstream online businesses to converge on a decision based on certain variables that are essential to measuring for choosing the most suitable payment gateway.

 Considering the pros and cons of a gateway type is the first major step in this direction.

 There are mainly two types of payment gateways:

 They redirect the customer to the payment service provider’s platform (host network) to input the payment information.
 PayPal and 2Checkout are the popular hosted payment gateways everyone is familiar with.

 - No Security Responsibility: The biggest benefit of such gateways is that the host network or the offsite service provider takes care of the PCI compliance and security issues.

 - No Set Up Hassles: Set up is the sole responsibility of the Payment Service Providers.
 So, there is no need to worry about the know-how to integrate.

 However, in certain countries, these gateways are not preferred, while in others they are.

 - No Control Over UX: Such payment solutions often fail to impress customers with slow and complicated user interfaces.
 This, in turn, can have a major impact on the conversion rates of your business.

 An integrated payment gateway connects your eCommerce store to the gateway services via an API.
 Payment Gateway providers like Stripe, Authorize.net facilitate such API calls to make direct payments through your online store.